NLPSSC/ward_nre_pipeline/genalog_api/README.md

 ## License

-This project follows the same license as the parent NRE Pipeline project.
+This project follows the same license as the parent NRE Pipeline project.# Updated devcontainer configuration